What is a renewable energy investment?

 This option involves directly taking a significant equity stake in a new renewable energy investment, such as a solar wind farm project.
 This option differs from the REC options in that the purchaser would be owning part of the renewable energy project.
 Effectively, you would be a carbon offset project developer.
 (This approach can also be taken with project types other than renewable energy.)
 The purchaser would likely need to work with an investment bank and a renewable energy project developer and provide up-front financing for the project.
 And then contractually put in place ownership provisions for the resulting RECs and/or carbon offset credits.

 The same distinguishing characteristics between the voluntary REC and RPS compliance REC markets identified with the RECs option apply to this option too.
-A project that is within the jurisdiction of an RPS with a REC scarcity would be additional if the resulting compliance RECs were retained and retired.
+A project that is within the jurisdiction of an RPS with a REC scarcity would more likely be additional if the resulting compliance RECs were retained and retired.

 Renewable energy projects could be located locally, in the U.S., or internationally.

 Cost and Management Burden

 Cost per metric ton of CO2e: Varies widely.

 Becoming a direct project investor would provide the possibility of acquiring lower-cost emission reductions over the long-term, as you would be entering earlier in the process and accepting more of the upfront project risk compared to a PPA transaction.

 This option would entail the largest management and transaction cost burden, although these costs may be balanced by the lower cost per metric ton of reductions.
 Further analysis would be needed to quantify the cost of this option.